OrthoPediatrics Earnings Call Transcripts

 -

-Q3 2025 saw 12% revenue growth, strong core segment performance, and a 56% rise in adjusted EBITDA.
-Profitability and cash flow improved despite headwinds from 7D and LATSAM, with full-year guidance reaffirmed and positive free cash flow targeted for Q4.
+Q3 2025 saw 12% revenue growth, strong core segment performance, and a 56% rise in adjusted EBITDA, despite headwinds from 7D and LATSAM.
+Guidance for 2025 remains positive, with profitability and free cash flow improvements expected, and new product launches and clinic expansions driving future growth.

 -